Experienced Tampa Lawyer Protecting Employees’ Rights

-At Feldman Law Group PA, we represent employees who have suffered discrimination, harassment, wrongful termination and other unfair treatment at work.
+At Mitchell L. Feldman, Esq. we represent employees who have suffered discrimination, harassment, wrongful termination and other unfair treatment at work.
 Our trial attorneys have decades of combined experience handling employment litigation, practicing in state and federal courts.
 We serve clients in Tampa, Atlanta and throughout Florida and Georgia.

 Employment Law Overview

 Employment law covers all facets of the relationship between employer and employee — from the hiring process and conduct in the workplace to layoffs and termination.
 Federal and state governments have created thousands of statutes, administrative regulations and judicial decisions in an effort to protect and empower employees.

 Here is a brief explanation of the main federal statutes governing employment law: